top of page

 Read this introductory essay for an overview of the history of the Nazis' persecution of LGBTQ+ people.

 This essay was written by Pink Triangle Legacies Project Intern Ayelet Kaminer and based on the important research of Dr. Anna Hájková and Margot Heuman’s own oral history testimony.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Margot Cecile Heuman was born in the small village of Hellenthal in western Germany.
 She is the only lesbian Holocaust survivor who bore testimony, which she did in an interview with the Holocaust historian Dr. Anna Hájková.